-You’ll get free two-day shipping, photo storage, streaming TV, movies, music, and other benefits (though not all benefits apply during the six-month trial period -- music, movie and TV benefits are excluded).
+You’ll get free two-day shipping, photo storage, streaming TV, movies, music, and other benefits (though music, movie and TV benefits are excluded during the six-month trial period).

 Another cool benefit?
-You’ll get $10 for every other student who signs up using your link!
+You’ll get $10 for each other student who signs up using your link!

 11. Free Photo Storage

-Enjoy a three-month free trial of Amazon Cloud Drive's unlimited storage plans for your photos, videos and files.
-You can also share photos a number of different ways, including Facebook, email and other options.
+Enjoy a three-month free trial of Amazon Cloud Drive’s unlimited storage plans for your photos, videos and files.
+You can also share photos a number of ways, including Facebook and email.

 If you’re a Prime member, you’ll get unlimited free photo storage as well as 5GB of storage for videos and other files.